 - Equivalency fallacy.
 Take the example above, where churches who use their lawful I. R. S. exemption are labeled as collaborators with an evil government.
 This makes the normal, everyday actions of Christians who live in this age with cooperation with the devil.

 - Coulda-woulda-shoulda.
 I read far too many blogs which follow this sort of logic: the government could impose martial law; and could take away the internet (that was the panic-button issue last month); and could make all Christian doctors perform abortions against their will; and could tell the U. N. to take over the country and throw all believers into a concentration camp.
 Yeah, could.
-But doesn’t, hasn’t, doesn’t give much indication that it’s on the horizon.
+But the government doesn’t, hasn’t, doesn’t give much indication that it’s on the horizon.
 Let’s play reality, not fantasy.

 Please: Christians in other countries who have gone to prison in reality, not in their dreams.
-My wish is that people in the US would not imagine that they are under the same kind of persecution that others face every day in East Africa, China, India and Indonesia.
+My wish is that people in the US would not imagine that they are under the same kind of persecution that others face every day in East Africa, China, India, Pakistan, and Indonesia.
 I don’t want to hear martyrdom fantasies from people who ride home to nice houses in big cars.
 If we’re so keen to suffer for the Lord, then let’s do what the gospel says: sell our nice homes, learn a new language and culture, and go to a place where we’re be at real, not imagined risk for speaking the gospel.

 * Note: I take these numbers for purposes of illustration from organizations who support the martyrs; some think the actual numbers are lower.
 They may not be scientifically verifiable and I do not necessarily vouch for them.